 Parents Need to Know

 Parents need to know that this is a no-holds-barred vivid picture of the life of a teen heavily addicted to drugs during the 1960s.
+Presented as a real-life diary published under the name "Anonymous," it was actually a cautionary tale written by the late Beatrice Sparks, a therapist and Mormon youth counselor.
 While some of the scenes and language may feel dated, the book still carries tremendous emotional power and feels authentic.
-Teen characters are involved in drugs, prostitution, etc., but the shocking reality of this book has been credited with keeping many teenagers from trying drugs.
+Teen characters are involved in drugs, prostitution, etc., but the shocking reality of this book has been credited with keeping many teens from trying drugs.
 Though the writing may not be literary, but its truth comes through on every page.
 The story is riveting -- even reluctant readers will devour it.
 The book is a powerful way for teens to really experience the tragic consequences of drug addiction.

+This book socks readers in the gut.
 Only parents can decide if they want their children to read GO ASK ALICE; they know their children best, and may wish to read the book themselves before deciding.
 Clearly, the book is intense: It graphically describes the waking hell into which the main character descends, her heartfelt but futile battles to return home and stay clean, her pleas to God to save her, her trust and love for her family, and her ultimate failure.
-It socks readers in the gut.

 Many realistic young adult books use frank language, but none more so than this book.
-Purportedly based on the real diary of a middle-class, nice teenage girl who became a drug addict in the 1960s, this story is nothing short of harrowing -- and that's why it works.
-Teenagers who read the book easily sense that it tells the truth.
+Purportedly based on the real diary of a middle-class, nice teen girl who became a drug addict in the 1960s, this story is nothing short of harrowing -- and that's why it works.
+Teens who read the book easily sense that it tells the truth.